mattmassicotte/AppTemplate/README.md

 ### ShareExtension

 This is an extension target.
 It depends on and links against `SharedFramework`, and is embedded within `MultiPlatformApp`.
-However! macOS does not support share extensions, so the embedding build phase has to be filtered by platform.
+However! macOS and watchOS do not support share extensions, so the embedding build phase has to be filtered by platform.
 This is a very powerful Xcode feature, and definitely something worth knowing about when building for multiple platforms.

 Also, note that this target has to customize its bundle identifier because extension bundle ids have to be prefixed with their container app.